jackkweyunga/nidajs/README.md

 # nidajs

 A simple nodejs package to fetch details of a given NIN provided.
+- Bundled with tests and features that ensure a successful fetch.
 @unofficial

 > `[npm]` https://www.npmjs.com/package/@jackkweyunga/nidajs

 # Installation